Sabbath: Shabbaton

-Colloquially, in contemporary Israel, the term Shabbaton or Shaboson may mean an event or program of education and usually celebration held on Shabbat, or over an entire weekend with main focus on Shabbat.
-Such events are held by youth groups, singles groups, synagogues, schools, social groups, charitable groups or family reunions, can be either multi-generational and wide-open or limited-group, and can be held where a group usually meets or offsite.
-"Shabbaton", rather than just "retreat", signifies recognition of the importance of Shabbat in the event or program..
-Another meaning of the term is what in English is called "Sabbatical", a period of paid leave from work, common mostly in educational systems.
+In Israel, the term Shabbaton may mean an event or program of education and usually celebration held on Shabbat, or over an entire weekend with the primary focus on Shabbat.
+Such events are often organized by youth groups, singles groups, synagogues, schools, social groups, charitable organizations, or family reunions.
+They can be either multi-generational and open to all or limited to a specific group.
+They can be held at a location where a group usually meets or off-site.
+The term "Shabbaton" rather than "retreat" signifies recognition of the importance of Shabbat in the event or program.